NZ Automotive took a revenue hit in December, January

-NZ Automotive Investments - the company behind 2 Cheap Auto Cars - said its revenue had been affected by lower car, finance and insurance product sales during the December and early January period.
+NZ Automotive Investments - the company behind 2 Cheap Auto Cars - said its revenue had been affected by lower car, finance and insurance product sales in December and early January.

 The company, which listed last February, now expects an underlying net profit after tax for the March year to be in the range of $2.3 million to $2.7m, down from $3.8m in the prior comparative period.